How to Protect Kids Online

 For example, Apple's Screen Time lets you approve downloads and track usage.
 Google's Family Link does similar things for Android.
 Third-party apps add extra layers, like monitoring texts.
 Test settings with your child to ensure they work without frustration.
 Update them as tech evolves.
 The Department of Justice recommends private accounts to limit stranger contact.
 Combine controls with trusted, educational apps.

-This setup gives a quick view of options to mix and match.
+This setup gives you a quick view of options so you can mix and match the best features for your family.

 Choose Age-Appropriate Apps and Content